(News article for June 12, 2021; edited)

-While it’s not the time to plant certain cool-season vegetables like lettuce and English peas, and we’re in the gap between spring and fall planting dates for snap beans, which don’t set fruit well in hot weather, there are still quite a few vegetables that can be planted now and in the coming weeks.
+It’s not the time to plant cool-season vegetables like lettuce and English peas, and we’re in the gap between spring and fall planting dates for some warm-season vegetables like snap beans, which don’t set fruit well in hot weather.
+However, there are still quite a few vegetables that can be planted now and in the coming weeks in southern Louisiana.

 Some of the first vegetables that come to mind are okra and southern peas (black-eyed, crowder, purple hull peas, and cream peas).
 These Louisiana staples can be planted continuously from late March or April till early August.